Skopje 2014: Criticism

 Architects have criticized the aesthetics of the project and believe the money could have been spent on constructing modern buildings.
 It has also been described as nationalist kitsch which "brings unknown history" to the citizens and former prime minister Zoran Zaev has labeled it an "idiotic project".
+Instead of leading to the recognition and acceptance that the country was seeking, the project produced international ridicule and scorn.

 2018

 In late February 2018, the government and institutions of the Republic of Macedonia announced the halt of the Skopje 2014 program and began removing its controversial monuments and statues.
 The Macedonian Ministry of Culture also has set up a Commission to envisage the possibility of removing the rest of them, such as the monuments of Alexander the Great and Philip II of Macedon.
 As a first step, the monument of Andon Kyoseto, which was one of the mostly disputed monuments of the project, was dismantled.
 In June 2018, the Macedonian Government announced that the monuments would be renamed and marked with inscriptions honouring Greek-Macedonian friendship.
 The monument of Boris Sarafov was also dismantled without explanation in 2018 by municipal authorities.